-I’m continuing with my Raynaud’s Disease blog posts this month for Raynaud’s Awareness Month today with my top 10 ways to manage Raynaud’s throughout the seasons.
+I’m continuing with my Raynaud’s Disease blog posts this month for Raynaud’s Awareness Month today with my 10 top tips to manage Raynaud’s throughout the seasons.
 I’m going to start this post with a copy and paste of what Raynaud’s Disease is from my previous posts (I have a whole section for my Raynaud’s posts right here) and then this will follow the 10 most effective ways I find to manage Raynaud’s Disease on a daily basis.

 If you are a Raynaud’s sufferer I would love to connect so please let me know if any of the tips help you out or if you have any other things you’d like me to add!